 Fair and responsible remuneration across the Company

-The TGP of all employees is positioned around the 75th percentile of the market which takes into account that the Company does not have a STI in place.
+The TGP of all employees is positioned around the 75th percentile of the market which takes into account that the Company does not have short-term incentives (STI) in place.
+For executive directors, prescribed officers and senior managers, the company targets the median of the reference group on a Total Reward (TR) comparison.
 All employees are furthermore eligible to receive LTI awards and not only executives.
 Lower-level employees typically receive higher percentage increases than other employees.

 Further ongoing actions taken in this regard include: